kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 This can be achieved by using the `nginx.ingress.kubernetes.io/force-ssl-redirect: "true"` annotation in the particular resource.

 To preserve the trailing slash in the URI with `ssl-redirect`, set `nginx.ingress.kubernetes.io/preserve-trailing-slash: "true"` annotation for that particular resource.

+### Proxy Add X-Forwarded-Host

+By default the controller adds an X-Forwarded-Host header to the request when proxying to the backend.
+If this annotation is set to `false`, the header will not be added.

 ### Redirect from/to www